 What is SEM and how does it differ from SEO?

-SEM (Search Engine Marketing) encompasses all paid marketing actions in search engines, such as Google Ads.
+SEM (Search Engine Marketing) encompasses all paid marketing actions in search engines, such as Google Ads with strategies like Performance Max.
 SEO, on the other hand, focuses on organic (unpaid) positioning.
 Both strategies complement each other, as SEM allows for immediate results, while SEO focuses on the medium and long term.

 How do I know if my SEM campaigns are performing well?

-The main indicators are quality score, cost per click (CPC), conversion rate, and return on ad spend (ROAS).
+The main indicators are the quality score, cost per click (CPC), conversion rate and return on ad spend (ROAS).
 Analyze the evolution of each metric and compare it with your objectives to adjust in time.

-How much should I invest in SEM to achieve good positioning?
+How much to invest in SEM to achieve good positioning?

 Can I combine SEM and SEO strategy?

-Yes, in fact, it is the most recommended approach for sustainable growth.
-SEM provides you with quick traffic and keyword validation, while SEO consolidates long-term visibility.
+Yes, in fact it is the most advisable for sustainable growth.
+SEM brings you quick traffic and keyword validation, while SEO consolidates lasting visibility.
 You can see strategies to combine both disciplines in this specialized article.

 What common mistakes should I avoid in SEM campaigns?